CrazyMikha2010/pokemon_pygame/README.md

 - **Mouse click**: Catch a Pokemon or add a new one
 - **Restart button**: Appears after a battle ends, click to restart
 - **Quit**: Close the window or press the close button

+## Testing
+I didn't have any problems while developing the game

+## OOP Patterns and methods I used
+- **facade**: Pygame facade with its most common commands
+- **static methods**: functions that don't require additional info within its class
+- **property**: getters and setters for pokemon properties
+- **singleton**: ensures only one instance of PygameFacade exists.
+I made it as decorator

+Overall I tried to optimize the code as much as possible and split it into files

 ## Project Structure
 ```